alphagov/govuk-design-system/src/components/language-navigation/index.md

 Our components use English by default but include methods to translate text within them.
 Follow our documentation on how to [localise GOV.UK Frontend](https://frontend.design-system.service.gov.uk/localise-govuk-frontend/#localise-gov-uk-frontend/).

-For some languages, you’ll need to [modify components](/get-started/extending-and-modifying-components/) to ensure text displays well and is understandable by users of assistive technologies.
+For some languages, you’ll need to [modify components](/get-started/extending-and-modifying-components/) to make sure text displays well and is understandable by users of assistive technologies.
 For example, to show languages that read from right to left, such as Arabic, you’ll need to make changes to components and layouts.

 See [W3C’s introduction to internationalisation](https://www.w3.org/International/i18n-drafts/nav/about/) for more about some of the things you might need to consider.